Kenneton/Loan-Defaults/README.md

 ## Model Selection
 Two models were built:
 1. **Minimalistic Model** - Logistic Regression model, using 35 features from the main loans application file.
 Highly null features as well as low variance and highly correlated features were dropped.
 Random Search was used for hyperparameter tunning.
 2. **Main Model** - LightGMB classifier.
 The model was created by aggregating all the features from all the supporting files using featuretools package.
 Then, Features were selected using a mix of: dropping null and single-value columns, dropping columns with 0 LightGBM importance scores.
-Then, RFECV (recursive feature elimination with cross-validation) was used and only rank 1 features were selected, giving us 162 features.
+Then, RFECV (recursive feature elimination with cross-validation) was used and only rank 1 features were selected, giving us 162 features for our final model.
 Finally, Optuna was used for hyperparameter tunning.
 This model was selected for deployment.

 ![AUC scores](images/model_auc.png)